krasserm/streamz/README.md

 val s3: Stream[Task, StreamMessage[Int]] = s2.request[Int]("bean:service?method=weight")
 ```

-It initiates an in-out message exchange with the endpoint and continues the stream with the output `StreamMessage`.
+This initiates an in-out message exchange with the endpoint and continues the stream with the output `StreamMessage`.
 Here, a [Bean endpoint](https://camel.apache.org/bean.html) is used to call the `weight(String): Int` method on an object that is registered in the `CamelContext` under the name `service`.
 The input message body is used as `weight` call argument, the output message body is assigned the return value.
 The `receive` type parameter (`Int`) specifies the expected output value type.
 The output message body can also be converted to another type provided that an appropriate Camel type converter is available (`Double`, for example).
 The `request` combinator is also available for streams of message bodies:

 ```scala
 val s3b: Stream[Task, Int] = s2b.request[Int]("bean:service?method=weight")
 ```

 <a name="dsl-for-as">
-### Camel DSL for Akka Streams (Scala)
+### Camel DSL for Akka Streams

 The Camel DSL for Akka Streams can be imported with: